asv-soft/asv-drones-docs/overview/software-interface/settings-page-overview.md

 ![](images//settings-plugin-common.png)

-The Plugins page allows the user to control plugins for ASV Drones.
-The page has three sections.
+The Plugins menu allows users to control plugins for ASV Drones.
+It has three sections:
 - Market
 - Installed
 - Servers